 Sep 9, 2021 JavaScript

-In this Article we will go through how to extract year, month, day, hour, minute, second and millisecond from a date only using single line of code in JavaScript.
+In this Article we will go through how to check if user scrolls to the bottom of the page only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: